melaniehuang/creative-coding-studio/course-material/week-03.md

-Week 1: Introduction to Processing
+Week 3: Shapes and variables